-Steps to make a vegan lemon layer cake
+Steps to make a lemon lavender cake

 For this recipe, I decided to stick to 3 6-inch cake layers using 6-inch cake pans.
 It makes the perfect amount of cake for 8-10 people!